Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

         - `refresh_token`: OAuth refresh token grant
         - `session`: session cookie authentication
     - group: Anonymous Access
-      description: disabled by default
+      description: Parameter for allowing anonymous access.
+This parameter is disabled by default.
     - name: anonymous
       required: false
       default:
       datatype: uuid
       description: |
-        Let unauthenticated requests to pass, or skip the plugin if other authentication plugin has already authenticated the request by setting the value to anonymous Consumer.
+        Let unauthenticated requests pass or skip the plugin if another authentication plugin has already authenticated the request by setting the value to anonymous Consumer.
     - group: General Settings
-      descriptions: settings that have an effect over different grants and flows
+      description: Parameters for settings that affect different grants and flows.
     - name: preserve_query_args
       required: false
       default: false
       datatype: boolean
       description: |
-        Preserve original query arguments over the authorization code flow redirections?
+        With this parameter, you can preserve request query arguments even when doing authorization code flow.
-        > When this is used with the `config.login_action=redirect`, the browser location
+        > When this parameter is used with the `config.login_action=redirect` parameter, the browser location
-        > will change, and show up the original query arguments.
+        > will change and display the original query arguments.
 Otherwise, the upstream request
         > is modified to include the original query arguments, and the browser will not display
-        > them in location field.
+        > them in the location field.
     - name: refresh_tokens
       required: false
       default: true
       datatype: boolean
       description: |
-        Try to automatically refresh the expired access tokens when the plugin has a refresh token, or an offline token available?
+        Specifies whether the plugin should try to refresh (soon to be) expired access tokens if the plugin has a `refresh_token` available.
     - name: hide_credentials
       required: false
       default: true
       datatype: boolean
       description: |
-        Remove the credentials used for the authentication from the request?
+        Remove the credentials used for authentication from the request.
         > If multiple credentials are sent with the same request, the plugin will
         > remove those that were used for successful authentication.
     - name: search_user_info